angelxmoreno/simple-calculator-logic/README.md

 ## Testing

 To run tests for the `simple-calculator-logic` package, you will need to have Node.js and npm or yarn installed on your system.

 1. First, ensure that you have installed the necessary development dependencies by running the following command in the package directory:

     ```bash
     npm install
-    ```
-    or
+    # or
-    ```bash
     yarn install
     ```

 2. Once the development dependencies are installed, you can run the tests using the following command:

     ```bash
     npm test
-    ```
-    or
+    # or
-    ```bash
     yarn test
     ```

 3. The test suite will run, and you will see the test results in your console.

 ## License

 This package is open-source and available under the MIT License.